Pythm/ad-ElectricalManagement/README.md

 #### Other configurations for main app
-Set a max kWh limit with `max_kwh_goal` and input your `buffer` to be on the safe side.
+Set a maximum kWh limit using `max_kwh_goal` and define a `buffer`.
 Buffer size depends on how much of your electricity usage is controllable, and how strict you set your max kWh usage.
-It defaults to 0.4 as should be a good starting point.
+It defaults to 0.4 as it should be a good starting point.

 > [!IMPORTANT]
-> Max usage limit during one hour increases by 5 kWh if the average of the 3 highest consumption hours is over the limit.
-If the limit is set too low, it will turn down heating including switches and reduce charging to as low as 6 Ampere.
+> The maximum usage limit per hour increases by 5 kWh if the average of the 3 highest consumption hours exceeds the limit.
+If the limit is set too low, it will reduce heating, turn off switches, and change charge current to as low as 6 Amperes.

 Add tax per kWh from your electricity grid provider with `daytax` and `nighttax`.
-Night tax applies from 22:00 to 06:00 and on weekends.
+Night tax applies from 22:00 to 06:00 on workdays and all day on weekends.
 The app will also look for 'binary_sensor.workday_sensor' and set night tax on holidays.
 If your [Workday Sensor](https://www.home-assistant.io/integrations/workday/) has another entity ID, you can configure it with `workday`.

-In Norway, we get 90% electricity support (Strømstøtte) on electricity prices above 0.70 kr exclusive / 0.9125 kr inclusive VAT (MVA) calculated per hour.
+In Norway, we receive 90% electricity support (Strømstøtte) on electricity prices above 0.70 kr exclusive / 0.9125 kr inclusive VAT (MVA) calculated per hour.
 Define `power_support_above` and `support_amount` to have calculations take the support into account.

 Set a main vacation switch with `away_state` to lower temperature when away.
-This can be configured/overridden individually per climate/switch entity if you are controlling apartments, etc.
+This can be configured/overridden individually for each climate/switch entity if you are controlling multiple apartments, etc.

-Get notifications about charge time to your devices with `notify_receiver`.
-It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and window is closed.
+Receive notifications about charge time to your devices with `notify_receiver`.
+It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.

 ```yaml
   max_kwh_goal: 5 # 5 is default.